frnsys/nomadic/readme.md

 ```

 ### Browsing notes
-The Nomad daemon compiles your notes into a browsable local
+The `nomadic` daemon compiles your notes into a browsable local
 HTML structure as they change.

 It compiles only HTML and Markdown notes.